mfarr/obsidian-archive/README.md

 ## Planned Improvements

 -   Archiving a folder that already exists in the archive merges the contents
--   Archiving a file that already exists in the archive gives the option to renameo
+-   Archiving a file that already exists in the archive gives the option to rename
 -   Unarchive a file or folder

 ## Release Notes